iron-software/IronPdfNode.Examples/examples/replace-text-in-pdf/README.md

 ***Based on <https://ironpdf.com/examples/replace-text-in-pdf/>***

-The following code snippet illustrates the process of text substitution within a PDF document.
-This utility can be employed for both newly created and pre-existing PDFs.
+The following code snippet illustrates the process of replacing specified text within a PDF file.
+This functionality is essential for updating text in both newly created and pre-existing PDF documents.

-To execute a text replacement within a PDF, the `replaceText` method is employed.
-This method demands three parameters: the initial text you wish to locate, the new text that will replace the original, and the page number where the alteration is to be made.
-In this instance, the text ".NET6" is replaced with ".NET7" on the designated page.
+To undertake text replacement within a PDF, make use of the `replaceText` method.
+This method demands three parameters: the text you intend to replace (`oldText`), the new text that will take its place (`newText`), and the index of the page (`pageIndex`) where the text replacement is to occur.
+In our example, the text ".NET6" is swapped for ".NET7" on a chosen page.

-After the text substitution is finalized, the altered PDF can be saved using the `saveAs` method.
-For additional details on PDF manipulation techniques, please visit the [IronPDF Features Page](https://ironpdf.com/features).
+After the text update is complete, you can persist the changes to the PDF by employing the `saveAs` method.
+For additional insights into PDF manipulation and management techniques, refer to the [IronPDF Features Page](https://ironpdf.com/features).

-Furthermore, Iron Software offers a range of potent tools, including [IronOCR for OCR features](https://ironsoftware.com/csharp/ocr/), [IronBarcode for barcode creation and scanning](https://ironsoftware.com/csharp/barcode/), or explore the [Iron Software website](https://ironsoftware.com/) to discover the complete portfolio of offerings.
+Furthermore, Iron Software extends a variety of potent tools worth exploring, like [IronOCR for OCR functionality](https://ironsoftware.com/csharp/ocr/), [IronBarcode for barcode creation and decoding](https://ironsoftware.com/csharp/barcode/), and [ironsoftware.com](https://ironsoftware.com/) which hosts a comprehensive catalog of offerings.